- Find a Trail

 - About Us

 The Guest River Gorge Trail meanders along 300-million-year-old sandstone cliffs that plunge 400 feet to the pristine waters below.
 The deep gorge was created as the Guest River, now designated as a state scenic river, tunneled through Stone Mountain on its way toward the Clinch River.

-The gentle grade of this trail and its crushed stone surface make it ideal for a comfortable walk or bike ride.
+The grade of this trail and its crushed stone surface make for a comfortable walk or bike ride downhill, and a real challenge heading uphill.
 Benches along the route offer more than a place to rest; they yield stunning views of crystal-clear currents that, when interrupted sporadically by boulders, turn into impressive rapids.

 Near the end, the trail slopes downhill toward a working rail line across the Guest River.
 Just before this point, you will see a connection to the Heart of Appalachia Bike Route, which stretches another 125 miles to Burke's Garden in Tazewell County, Virginia.
 Legend has it that Burke's Garden is so beautiful, it was originally sought after as the location for George Washington Vanderbilt's Biltmore Estate, but the people of Burke's Garden refused to sell him any land and thus he built his estate in Ashville, North Carolina, instead.